Skip to content

 • Keep various food storage containers on hand.

-• Make, store and freeze leftovers in portion sizes for later in the week or month.
+• Make, store, and freeze leftovers in portion sizes for later in the week or month.

 Nourished kids are thriving kids!
-Relying on these back to school nutrition tips can help create a healthy foundation for you and your family.
+Relying on these back-to-school nutrition tips can help create a healthy foundation for you and your family.
 Wishing all kids (and parents) and healthy first month back to school!

 Blog written by Natasha Villeneuve CNP, Holistic Nutritionist & Lead and Educator of NFP Education Initiative....and mom of three!